The checklist below outlines high-level best practices and content needs for websites built in the WUSM Web Theme.

 Preparing your site for launch

-Before your test site is published, Medical Public Affairs will review it to help you identify issues to address before going live.
+Before your test site is published, WashU Medicine Marketing & Communications will review it to help you identify issues to address before going live.
 If you can tick through the items below, the launch review is more likely to go swiftly and smoothly.

 Best practices and theme standards